sitegeist/Sitegeist.Kaleidoscope/README.md

 - `class`: class attribute for the img tag (deprecated in favor of attributes.class)
 - `attributes`: tag-attributes, will override any automatically rendered ones
 - `renderDimensionAttributes`: render dimension attributes (width/height) when the data is available from the imageSource.
 Enabled by default
+- `preserveAspect`: preserve the aspect of the source image.
+Enabled by default

 #### Image with srcset in multiple resolutions: